Skip to content

 --version Show version

---settings Show current settings
+--settings Print current settings

---uri Lakehouse URI (path)
+--uri Lakehouse URI (overrides LAKEHOUSE_URI)

 -d, --dataset Dataset name (required for most commands)